-- (a) To advise USG on the requirements of the Prevent Duty and draft recommendations for policy and practice. - (b) To regularly review institutional risks associated with Prevent; developing an action plan in response to those risks and measuring delivery in respect of the plan. - (c) To oversee on-going training and development of staff in the context of our Prevent duties. - (d) To provide a forum for engaging with the Students' Union and partner bodies in respect of the Universities duties. - (e) To receive updates on policy and practice across the country, providing suitable updates and information for stakeholders from time to time.
+- (a) To advise USG on the University's statutory obligations to safeguard vulnerable people, including its obligations to protect them from being drawn into terrorism. - (b) To monitor the University's implementation of its statutory obligations in this area. - (c) To draft recommendations for policy and practice in this area, including the Safeguarding Policy. - (d) To review regularly associated institutional risks, developing an action plan in response to those risks and measuring delivery in respect of the plan. - (e) To oversee on-going training and development of staff in the context of our safeguarding duties - (f) To provide a forum for engaging with the Students' Union and partner bodies in respect of the Universities duties. - (g) To receive updates on policy and practice across the country, providing suitable updates